Rosemonde Kouassi: Washington Spirit

 On 10 July 2024, the Washington Spirit announced that they had signed Kouassi to a four-year contract on a transfer from Fleury.
 While she did not score in her first NWSL season, she made 2 assists in 8 games (7 starts) as the Spirit finished second in the standings behind the Orlando Pride.
 On 20 October, she was handed a red card and two-match suspension for an incident with the Chicago Red Stars's Ludmila, who received a three-game suspension.
 In the playoffs, Kouassi started in the semifinal and championship game, where Washington lost 1–0 to Orlando.

 On 11 May 2025, Kouassi scored her first NWSL goal and provided the assist to Gift Monday's game-winner as the Spirit won 3–2 against the Chicago Stars.
 On 15 August, she scored a curling stoppage-time goal from the edge of the box to salvage a 2–2 draw against Racing Louisville.
-Four days later, she scored a hat trick in the Spirit's continental debut, winning 7–0 away over Salvadoran club Alianza in the 2025–26 CONCACAF W Champions Cup group stage.
+Four days later, she scored a hat trick in the Spirit's continental debut as they won 7–0 over Salvadoran club Alianza in the CONCACAF W Champions Cup group stage.

+On 23 May 2026, Kouassi scored twice in a thwarted comeback against Club América in the CONCACAF W Champions Cup final.
+She was the tournament's leading scorer with six goals.